Feertreesome/sso_auth/README.md

 ### `npm run server` / `node server`

 Boots the Express server from `server/index.mjs`.
-The server loads the `.env.local` file (via `dotenv`) and exposes two endpoints:
+The server loads the `.env.local` file (via `dotenv`) and exposes three endpoints:

 - `GET /health` – simple status check.
+- `GET /auth/me` – protected by `requireAuth()` from `@clerk/express`.
+Returns the authenticated user's profile if the request carries a valid Clerk session.
-- `POST /auth/login` – accepts `{ identifier, password }`, forwards the credentials to Clerk's REST API (`POST /v1/sign_ins`) and uses the backend SDK to fetch the session token and user profile before returning the response.
+- `POST /auth/login` – accepts `{ identifier, password }`, forwards the credentials to Clerk's REST API (`POST /v1/sign_ins`) and uses the Express SDK to fetch the session token and user profile before returning the response.

 The Node.js server must be running for the password login form to succeed.